franklinxzhou/model-citizens-2/README.md

 # Benchmarking General Use AI for Legal Advices
+By Team BenchLAWk:
-By Wenjie Gong, Simeng Wu, Carol Zhou, Franklin Zhou (LegalLAWk)
+Wenjie Gong, Simeng Wu, Carol Zhou, Franklin Zhou

 Step 1: \
 Build the automated pipeline to generate the test dataset. \